 Note: This tour includes approximately 3 hours of walking.
-It is not recommended to guests who utilize a wheelchair or scooter.
-Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.
+It is not suitable for guests who utilize a wheelchair or scooter, nor those with mobility concerns.
+Guests are cautioned to evaluate their personal level of ability and stamina.
 After the final visit to Cow's Ice Cream, guests are welcome to return to the pier on foot with their group or remain in town.
 Guests who do choose to remain in town are responsible for their own transportation back to the pier.
 Warm layered, weather-appropriate clothing, sunglasses and flat walking shoes are suggested.
 Peake's Quay closes for the season in October - During this time both mussels and lobster rolls will be sampled at Olde Dublin Pub.

 Check Out the

 Scenic & City Tours